Osian, Rajasthan: History

-A niche in Mahavira Temple contains a sculpture of intertwined snakes which also is worshipped by Oswal Jain, as adhisthatyaka - devetas.
-This leads us to believe that a sizeable part of the populace in that period may have belonged to naga extraction.
-Nagabhata II was a Pratihara ruler of Mandore near Jodhpur.
-It is said that the Nagabhata II must have defeated the nagas and so he must have been given the name Nagabhatta which means 'master of nagas'.
-'Nagabhatta' the son of 'Narbhatta' of Mandore line established his capital at Merta near Nagaur, whose old name was Nagapura.
-The Pratiharas may have conquered these areas from the nagas.
-Nagapriyagachha of Jain also indicates the same direction.

 Muhammad of Ghor and his Turkish and Muslim armies attacked the town in 1195.
 The people of the city fled during these attacks.
 Most of the city, and most of its temples, were destroyed.
 After this attack, the residents did not return, and the city became deserted.

 The Jain Harivamsa Purana refers to Vatsaraja's rule in Saka year 705 (A.D.
 783).
 It is believed that he was highly influential in Upakesapura (Osian), as inscriptions of Vikram Samvat dating back to 1013 (A.D.
 956), and referring to this place, have been found.

 Religion

-It is conjectured from several pieces of evidence that the people of Osian become Jain by Acharya Ratnaprabhasuriji, who had impressed the populace of the region with his supernatural powers.
+It is believed from several pieces of evidence that the people of Osian become Jain by Acharya Ratnaprabhasuri, who had impressed the populace of the region with his supernatural powers.

+The Mahavira Temple is an important tirtha for Jains.
+According to an inscription found at Sachiya Mata Temple dating back to 956 A.D., it was built during the Gurjara-Pratihara dynasty by King Vatsaraja in 783 AD, making it the oldest surviving Jain temple in Western India.
+According to Jain legends, Acharya Ratnaprabhasuri in (c.
+457 BCE) restored the life of son of a prominent brahman following this even the villagers converted to Jainism and this place for origination of Oswal community.
+Witnessing the power of Ratnaprabhasuri Goddess Chamunda was compelled to become a Jain vegetarian deity and became the protector deity of the temple, protecting devotees who worship image of Mahavira in the temple.
+Ratnaprabhasuri then named her Sachiya Mata as she truthfully advised Ratnaprabhasuri to stay in Osian during Chaturmas.

 Osian is an important Jain pilgrimage center for the Maheshwari and Oswal Jain communities.
 The (Mahavira, महावीर) Temple, built here in A.D.
 783, is an important tirtha for Jains built by Gurjara Pratihara King Vatsaraja.

-The Nagas of Osian and the surrounding region, thus seem to have continued serpent worship even after their conversion to Jainism and for this reason, their parallel worship of Hindu goddess Sachiya Mata by the Oswal Jain community seems relevant.